joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/27/t-magazine/copenhagen-hotel-house-of-josty-frederiksberg-gardens.html

 **Lindsay Clancy Murder Trial Closing Arguments Begin**\
-`Lawyers are making their final pitches to the jury as to whether or not Ms. Clancy should be held criminally responsible for her children’s deaths.`\
+`Ms. Clancy’s lawyer told the jury that she was “a darn good mother” who should not be held criminally responsible for her children’s deaths.`\
 https://www.nytimes.com/2026/08/27/us/lindsay-clancy-trial-closing.html

 **Meta Projected It Could Spend $10 Billion on Anthropic’s A.I.**\